crhea93/OMM-Analysis/README.md

 go to their directories and type `gunzip *` to unzip the files.
 Additionally, the bias.fits file must be in the home directory!

-Simple change the imports at the beginning of the file: Clean-and-Stack.py
+Simple change the imports at the beginning of the file: sort_filters.py and Clean-and-Stack.py and mosaic.py

-to run simply type: python Clean-and-Stack.py
+to run simply type:
+1 - python sort_filters.py
+2 - python Clean-and-Stack.py
+3 - python mosaic.py

+I have created a number of additional Clean-and-Stack files for specific galaxies.
+Sometimes, astrometry.net fails to solve for the coordinates for certain tiles in a mosaic.
+If this is the case, the code will not create the *corrected* fits files.
+To create the corrected fits files, use the FinalAlignment.ipynb to manually align and calculate the coordinates :P